Skip to main content

 • Special stain for phosphorylated alpha-synuclein

-• PGP for intra-epidermal nerve fiber density
+• PGP 9.5 for intraepidermal nerve fiber density

-• Congo Red for amyloidosis
+• Congo red for amyloidosis

 Given this recommended set of stains and analyses for the Syn-One Test, special order requests are not necessary.
 However, if a clinician does not want to include Congo red for amyloidosis considerations, they can request on the order form to exclude this component from the Syn-One Test.